 On the front, surrounding the 5.5-inch display is a rather big 'chin' for a phone that contains no physical home button.
 All of the face buttons are on-screen, while the riveted sleep/wake button and smooth volume rocker are on the right side.

 It does, however, use that extra room at the top to include a headphone jack.
 There’s a speaker on the bottom, but while there are two speaker grilles, there’s just one firing out sound.
 If you accidentally cover it up with your finger (which happens a lot when playing games and watching movies), it kills the volume.
 It's extremely easy to do holding the phone in landscape mode.

-Showing that it does, in fact, have 'personality', the Google Pixel XL colors include Very Silver, Quite Black and a limited-edition Really Blue, a poke at ridiculous phone-color naming conventions.
+Showing that it does, in fact, have 'personality', the Google Pixel XL colors include Very Silver, Quite Black and Really Blue, a poke at ridiculous phone-color naming conventions.